 387

-From the point of view of length, shewa represented an ultra-short vowel — even shorter than a short vowel.
-From the point of view of quality, shewa usually had the same sound as pataḥ.
-If a guttural came next, however, the shewa had the same quality as the vowel sound after the guttural.
+From the point of view of length, a vocal shewa was an ultra-short vowel — even shorter than a short vowel.
+From the point of view of quality, a vocal shewa usually had the quality of a pataḥ.
+But, on a non-guttural before a guttural, a vocal shewa had the same quality as the vowel after the guttural, and this vowel was of course not always pataḥ.
 Thus:

 שָׁ֝חֲח֗וּ